secure-foundations/mariposa/README.md

 Mariposa includes the following extra features for projects written in [Verus](https://github.com/verus-lang/verus):

 * In [preprocess mode](#preprocess-mode), the `--clean-debug` flag will remove debug queries that arise during error localization
 * When unstable queries are being listed, helpful information about each query, such as the location of the query in the source code, will be reported.
-To take advantage of this feature, make sure to specify `"framework": "verus"` under your project in `configs.json`.
+To take advantage of this feature, make sure to specify `"framework": "verus"` under your project in `configs.json` for [multiple mode](#multiple-mode) and the command line argument `--verus` when running `main.py` in [single mode](#single-mode).

 ## Caveats